GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 The Federal PKI doesn't comply with the requirements for globally trusted SSL/TLS certificates.
 These requirements include:

 **a.
 Requirement for Fully-Qualified Domain Names (FQDNs)**<br>
 Microsoft planned to restrict SSL/TLS certificates to only certificates using FQDNs ending in .gov, .mil, or fed.us.
 Some federal agencies issue SSL/TLS certificates to intranet websites.
-These certificates don't have FQDNs; or these certificate contain intranet domains that don't end in .gov, .mil, or fed.us; or these use short names (aliases).
+These certificates don't have FQDNs; or they contain intranet domains that don't end in .gov, .mil, or fed.us; or they use short names (aliases).
 Under the requirements, these agencies would need to reissue, re-install, and reconfigure all "non-compliant" certificates and applications.
-The Federal PKI community has determined this would have a negative impact on mission applications on the intranets and has voted to remove this public trust for SSL/TLS certificates issued under the Federal Common Policy CA from the Microsoft Trusted Root Program.
+The Federal PKI community has determined that this would have a negative impact on mission applications on the intranets; consequently the community has voted to remove the public trust for SSL/TLS certificates issued under the Federal Common Policy CA from the Microsoft Trusted Root Program.

 **b.
 Requirement for public audit**<br>
 The Federal PKI follows a government auditing standard, and we have not restricted our issuance of SSL/TLS certificates to only the .gov and .mil domains.
-Under the requirements, all CAs in Federal PKI that could issue SSL/TLS certificates are required to submit a non-government audit or be technically constrained.
-Federal PKI has **not** technically constrained our CAs.
+Under the requirements, all CAs in the Federal PKI that could issue SSL/TLS certificates are required to submit a non-government audit or be technically constrained.
+The Federal PKI has **not** technically constrained our CAs.

 **c.
 Requirement to disclose Certificate Practice Statements and Incident Post-Mortem Reports**<br>
 Public trust requires public disclosure and transparency.
 All Federal PKI CAs would be required to publicly post their Certificate Practice Statements and their Audit Letters.
-The Federal PKI, federal agency community has attempted to disclose all Certificate Practice Statements for a number of years.
+The Federal PKI's federal agency community has attempted to disclose all Certificate Practice Statements for a number of years.
 However, some federal agencies include sensitive information in these documents and cannot disclose the documents publicly.

 **d.
 Requirement to create new issuing Certification Authorities (CAs)**<br>
 Any Federal PKI CA that issues SSL/TLS, code-signing, or email-signing certificates would have to establish a new CA for each type of certificate.
 This effort requires time, planning, and funding.

 ### 2. How can I determine which of our intranet websites and applications will be impacted, including those used by cross-government users?
-All intranet sites configured with a SSL/TLS certificate issued by a Federal PKI CA that validates to Federal Common Policy CA (COMMON) will be impacted.
+All intranet sites configured with a SSL/TLS certificate issued by a Federal PKI CA that validates to Federal Common Policy CA will be impacted.

 If you have an agreement with one of the Federal PKI Shared Service Providers (SSPs) for SSL/TLS certificates, run a report on all issued certificates or ask the SSP to deliver this report.